 Step 12

-Use a hairdryer to make the paper warm, then draw with a greasy white colored pencil.
+Use a hairdryer to warm the paper, then draw with a greasy white colored pencil.
 When the paper is warm, the oily white color spreads out better.
 Look at the reference photo and use your imagination to enhance the cloudy look of your painting with the white pencil.

 And that’s it!